 - Check the organisation’s business plan to check robustness

 - Begin the collaborative process between you and an investor to help you understand how to better run your organisation.

 Most don't report due diligence as fun.
 But it does make your business better for going through the process (even if you don’t get the investment).
-If you’ve just started thinking about social investment, or it’s something you could consider in the future, read more for an introduction to the due diligence process.

 What does due diligence involve?